Built and natural environment accessibility

 Things to consider when interpreting results

-These data show the proportion of people with disability and communication or mobility limitations (aged 5 and over) who had difficulty accessing government buildings in the past 12 months.
-In 2018, 8.1% of people with disability had difficulty accessing government buildings, as did 7.6% in 2015.
+The data in the graph and the table below show the proportion of people with disability and communication or mobility limitations (aged 5 and over) who had difficulty accessing government buildings in the past 12 months.
+Data from 2015 to 2022 are used.
+In 2022, 5.2% of people with disability had difficulty accessing government buildings, as did 7.6% in 2015.

 For the latest data and breakdowns of the data, see Australia’s Disability Strategy Outcomes Framework | Access to government buildings.